Homebrew/legacy-homebrew/README.md

     switch on demand.

 7. Optimization
-    We optimise for (Snow) Leopard Intel, binaries are stripped, compile flags tweaked.
+    We optimize for (Snow) Leopard Intel, binaries are stripped, compile flags are tuned to your exact Mac model.
 Slow software sucks.

 8. Making the most of OS X
-    Homebrew knows how many cores you have thanks to RubyCocoa, so it makes sure when it builds it uses all of them, (unless you don't want it to of course).

-    Homebrew knows exactly which Mac you have, and optimizes the software it builds as well as it possibly can.
+    A touch of RubyCocoa, a cheeky sysctl query or two and a smattering of FSEvent monitoring.
+In these manic days of cross-platform development, it's sometimes a welcome relieve to use something that is better because it isn't too generalized.

+9. No duplication
+    MacPorts is an autarky -- you get a duplicate copy of zlib, OpenSSL, Python, etc. Homebrew isn't, and as a result everything you install has less dependencies and builds significantly faster.

-    Homebrew can integrate with Ruby gems, CPAN and Python disttools.
+    Homebrew can integrate with Ruby gems, CPAN and Python EasyInstall.
 These tools exist already and do the job great.
 We don't duplicate packaging effort, we just improve on it by making these tools install with more management options.

-9. No duplication
-    MacPorts is an autarky.
-You get a duplicate copy of zlib, OpenSSL, Python, etc. To cut a long story short, Homebrew doesn't.
-As a result everything you install has less dependencies and builds significantly faster.

 10. Fork with Git
     The formula are all on git, so just fork to add new packages, or add extra remotes to get packages from more exotic maintainers.

 11. Surfing the cutting edge
-    If the package provides a git:// or svn:// url you can choose to install that instead and then update as often as you like.
+    If the package provides a git://, svn://, cvs:// or hg:// url you can choose to install that instead and then update as often as you like.

 12. Homebrew has a beer theme
     Beer goggles will help you to evangelise Homebrew more effectively.